VikParuchuri/pdftext/README.md

 - `PDF_PATH` must be a single pdf file.
 - `--out_path` path to the output txt file.
 If not specified, will write to stdout.
 - `--sort` will attempt to sort in reading order if specified.
+- `--keep_hyphens` will keep hyphens in the output (they will be stripped and words joined otherwise)

 ## JSON